PunchThrough/bean-docs/src/features/virtual-serial.md

 ### Generic Access Profile (GAP) and General Attribute Profile (GATT)

-GAP and GATT are two protocols that play a key role in BLE.
+GAP and GATT are two protocols that play a key role in the BLE stack.
 GAP defines the general topology of the BLE network stack.
 Essentially, GAP provides a framework that allows two devices to communicate.
 In contrast, GATT describes in detail how attributes (data) are transferred once devices have a dedicated connection.
 All BLE sevices follow GAP and GATT.

 ### Virtual-Serial

 __Bluetooth Low Energy Doesn't Support Serial Characteristics:__
-Unlike Bluetooth Classic, BLE doesn't have a Serial Port Profile (SPP).
-The Bean Loader creates a virtual serial port:/dev/cu.LightBlue-Bean, and when a specific command is sent from the Atmega the Bean Loader passes the payload through to the virtual serial port.
+Unlike Bluetooth Classic, BLE stack doesn't have a Serial Port Profile (SPP).
+The Bean Loader creates a virtual serial port:/dev/cu.LightBlue-Bean, and when a specific command is sent from the Atmega, the Bean Loader passes the payload through to the virtual serial port.
 We can connect to this port on the Arduino IDE.
 To see data that the Bean is sending, we can use the serial monitor.
-The maximum amount of data that can be sent is 20 bytes.
-Anything more, and the data gets broken up into chunks and sent.

 ### Bean Connects to the Bean Loader App: